idaholab/WiiBin/README.md

-*Determine Architecture* selected and processed:
+*Determine Type* selected and processed:

 ![Arch](images/Arch.PNG)

-Predicted Architecture for each Algorithm is displayed along with the probability of the prediction.
-Note: Previous analysis has showed that the NeuralNetwork Algorithm was the most consistently correct and as such is highlighted in the output as seen above.
+Predicted Type for each Algorithm is displayed along with the probability of the prediction.
+Note: Previous analysis has showed that the NeuralNetwork Algorithm was the most consistently correct and as such is by defaults highlighted in the output as seen above.

-*Determine Data Offsets* selected and processed with unanimous agreement required (8 of 8):
+*Determine Offsets* selected and processed with an nearly unanimous agreement (7 of 8) required for display:

 ![Offset8of8](images/Offset8of8.PNG)

-Byte ranges and architecture predictions are displayed for the subfiles that resulted in unanimous agreement on binary architecture.
+Byte offsets and type predictions are displayed for the subfiles that resulted in the nearly unanimous agreement on binary architecture.

-*Determine Data Offsets* selected and processed with simple majority agreement required (5 of 8):
+*Determine Offsets* selected and processed with simple majority agreement required (5 of 8):

 ![Offset5of8](images/Offset5of8.PNG)

-Byte ranges and architecture predictions are displayed for the subfiles that resulted in simple majority agreement (5 or more of 8) on binary architecture.
+Byte offsets and type predictions are displayed for the subfiles that resulted in simple majority agreement (5 or more of 8) on binary architecture.

 ## Trained Models

-Trained models are included (.sav files).
-These models are trained on sets of known architecture binaries collected from pre-compiled Debian libraries.
-The trained architectures and number of libraries used to train each model are as follows:
+Trained models are included (.sav files - SciKit-Learn version 0.22.1).
+These models are trained on sets of known architecture binaries collected from pre-compiled Debian libraries, as well as C source code compiled with known compilers and optimization settings.
+These binaries are used to train each model are as follows:

 - amd64: 546 - Debian 7.11 Libraries
 - armel: 403 - 7.11 Libraries